Skip to main content

 tools: [Read, Glob, Grep, Edit, Write, Bash, Task]

-skills: [testing, react, contracts, error-handling-patterns]
+skills: [testing, react, contracts]

 maxTurns: 50